Relocating to Texas

 How does moving to Texas impact your Estate Plan?

-People move to Texas for many reasons.
+People relocate to Texas for many reasons.
 Retirement and no state income tax are at the top of the list.
 Unfortunately, reviewing Estate Plans often is at the bottom of the relocation checklist, or not even considered at all.
 Too many people assume their estate plans will in Texas or they simply forget, especially if those plans were made years ago.

 When you do move from another state, you need to have your Will, Trust and other Estate Planning documents reviewed by an experienced Texas Estate Planning Attorney.
 Laws in each state are different and you will want your Estate Plan to work in Texas.